grafana/pyroscope-java/README.md

 - `PYROSCOPE_FORMAT` sets the profiler output format.
 The default is `collapsed`, but in order to support multiple formats it must be set to `jfr`.
 - `PYROSCOPE_PROFILER_EVENT` sets the profiler event.
 With JFR format enabled, this event refers to one of the possible CPU profiling events: `itimer`, `cpu`, `wall`.
 The default is `itimer`.
 - `PYROSCOPE_PROFILER_ALLOC` sets the allocation threshold to register the events, in bytes (equivalent to `--alloc=` in `async-profiler`).
-The default value is 0, which means that allocation profiling is disabled.
-Setting it to `1` will register all the events.
+The default value is "" - empty string, which means that allocation profiling is disabled.
+Setting it to `0` will register all the events.
 - `PYROSCOPE_PROFILER_LOCK` sets the lock threshold to register the events, in nanoseconds (equivalent to `--lock=` in `async-profiler`).
-The default value is 0, which means that allocation profiling is disabled.
+The default value is "" - empty string, which means that lock profiling is disabled.
+Setting it to `0` will register all the events.

 ## Building